BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2summary.md

 ---
 layout: project
 category: ch2usingobjects
-title: Ch2 Review Ch1 and Ch2
+title: Ch2 Summary
 ---
 Copy/paste and complete:
 <pre>
 /*
-Chapters 1 & 2 Review
+Summary of Chapters 1 & 2
 */

 // 1) Write the import statement for the Rectangle class